-a) Reporting by the custodian to the Board
+a) Reporting by the custodian

-For the Fund's investments as a whole, for each asset class and for each investment manager, the custodian provides the reports required by the Board to enable monitoring and review of the Fund and managers' performance.
+For the Fund's investments as a whole, for each asset class and for each investment manager, the custodian provides monthly reports to enable monitoring and review of the Fund and managers' performances.
 Those reports include:

-- the overdraft position of each portfolio; - accounting matters including portfolio valuation; - reconciliation of portfolio values and cash flows with the investment managers; - investment performance measurement and comparisons with benchmarks; - taxation matters; and - reports of compliance with mandate specific restrictions on separately managed portfolios.
+- the cash position of each portfolio; - accounting matters including portfolio valuation; - reconciliation of portfolio values and cash flows with the investment managers; - investment performance measurement and comparisons with benchmarks; - tax reclaims; and - reports of compliance with mandate specific restrictions on separately managed portfolios.